-In order to qualify for these tax reductions, you have to comply with the rules of a ‘furnished holiday letting’.
-You must make the property available for a commercial rent for at least 210 days a year ‒ and actually rent it out for at least 105 days of that.
+In order to qualify for any tax reductions, you have to comply with the rules of a ‘furnished holiday letting’.
+You must make the property available for commercial rent for at least 210 days a year – and actually rent it out for at least 105 days of that.

 You will therefore need to keep it in great condition, which means replacing items and redecorating far more frequently than you would in your own home.

-You also need to consider the bills, which range from insurance, to the TV licence, energy bills, internet connection, and water rates.
+You also need to consider the bills, which range from insurance, a TV licence, energy bills, internet connection, and water rates.

 Finally, you need to consider property management.
 Some people choose to do the work themselves.
-It means being close enough to be on call for tenants, and to clean, tidy and make any repairs after the guests have left.
+It means being close enough to be on call for tenants, and to clean, tidy and repair anything after the guests have left.

 For people who buy a property some distance from their home, this isn’t usually practical.
-In their case they may need to employ a property manager ‒ who in turn will employ cleaning staff.
+In this case, they may need to employ a property manager, who in turn will employ cleaning staff.

 The cost of these services varies, but owners can easily spend between 15% and 30% of their rental income on property management.

-All of these costs can be offset against profits for tax purposes, but they are still a cost you need to factor into your calculations when working out whether you can cover the mortgage of a holiday home by renting it out.
+All of these costs can be offset against profits for tax purposes, but they still need to be factored into your calculations when working out whether you can cover the mortgage of a holiday home by renting it out.

-Even when the maths stacks up, there remains the issue of financing the purchase.
+Even when the maths stacks up, there is the issue of financing the purchase.
 If you can free up the money to pay in cash, there’s no issue.
-However, if you need to borrow, you may have a job on your hands.
+But if you need to borrow, you may have a job on your hands.

 There are a handful of specialist mortgages available, but these are few and far between.

-Traditional buy-to-let lenders tend to steer clear of the market, because there’s a much higher risk of void periods than with long-term rentals, so there’s less certainty for them that you can afford to pay the mortgage.
+Traditional buy-to-let lenders tend to steer clear of the market as there’s a much higher risk of void periods than with long-term rentals, so there’s less certainty for them that you can afford to pay the mortgage.

-It is still likely to mean you need a substantial deposit ‒ often 25% ‒ and that you will have to accept a variable rate mortgage, which makes up most of the market.
+It is still likely to mean you need a substantial deposit – often 25% – and that you may have to accept a variable rate mortgage, which makes up most of the market.